snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 | Younger | Donation bin (in [laundry room](../2024-09-20-laundry)) | Size up bin! |

 ![Organization](../assets/img/acoustic-clothes2.jpg){: .mx-auto.d-block :}
-:point_up: *Also designed [3D-printed cloth bin frames](https://www.tinkercad.com/things/e5gyOMqOENJ-cloth-bin-frames?sharecode=D52R3QdpjxtTu4_70WTPCq9W7q-OfFRMzE1CV9DBrT8) and attached them with [brass fasteners](https://www.amazon.com/dp/B08MPRHKP6) that I had leftover from my [utility room project](../2024-06-26-laundry).*
+:point_up: *I also designed [3D-printed cloth bin frames](https://www.tinkercad.com/things/e5gyOMqOENJ-cloth-bin-frames?sharecode=D52R3QdpjxtTu4_70WTPCq9W7q-OfFRMzE1CV9DBrT8) and attached them with [brass fasteners](https://www.amazon.com/dp/B08MPRHKP6) that I had leftover from my [utility room project](../2024-06-26-laundry).*

-During seasonal shifts, I fill the "next size up" bins for both boys, so that I know where to go for extras as soon as they're needed before scrambling in the moment and/or unnecessarily buying new! :seedling: :beach_umbrella: :fallen_leaf: :snowman_with_snow:
+**Seasonal rotation.** I fill the "next size up" bins for both boys twice yearly (:seedling:+:beach_umbrella: / :fallen_leaf:+:snowman_with_snow:), so that I know where to go for extras as soon as they're needed before scrambling in the moment and/or unnecessarily buying new!

 ## Cost

-Most of the cost was putting in the custom wardrobe to improve our storage situation, which will stay even if my kid chooses to change up the aesthetic of the space later on.
+Our biggest budget line items were putting in the custom wardrobe to improve our storage situation. :basket: Luckily, those will stay even if my kid chooses to change up the aesthetic of the space later on, so it was money well spent! :heart_eyes:

 | Materials | Cost (+ tax/shipping) |
 |----|----------------------:|